notcake/glua-minecraft-planning/anarchocapitalism-simulator-2018.md

 * Use common sense and be nice to others

 #### Alternative Version
-* Don't be annoying
+* Don't be annoying.
-* Don't be an asshole
+* Don't be an asshole.
-* Try to be nice
+* Try to be nice.
-* Don't grief
+* Don't grief.
-* Don't steal
+* Don't steal.
-* Don't cheat
+* Don't cheat.
-* Don't raid unless all members of both sides have agreed to PvP
+* Don't raid unless all members of both sides have agreed to PvP.
-* Don't destroy other people's buildings or property without permission
+* Don't destroy other people's buildings or property without permission.
-* Do not rules-lawyer
+* Do not rules-lawyer or engage in backseat moderation.

+These rules are not exhaustive and will be applied at the discretion of the administrators.

 ### Whitelist
 **Read the rules before entering yourself in the table below.**